 '''

 {

 SimpleObject.SimpleCOMObject.1 = s 'SimpleCOMObject Class'

-£
+{

 CLSID = s '{2AFFC10E-ECFB-4697-8B3D-0405650B7CFB}'

-3
+}

 SimpleObject.SimpleCOMObject = s 'SimpleCOMObject Class'

 {

 CLSID = s '{2AFFC10E-ECFB-4697-8B3D-0405650B7CFB}'

 CurVer = s 'SimpleObject.SimpleCOMObject.1'

-3
+}

 NoRemove CLSID

+ł

 ForceRemove {2AFFC10E-ECFB-4697-8B3D-0405650B7CFB} = s 'SimpleCOMObject

-Class
+Class'

 {

-ProqID = s 'SimpleObject.SimpleCOMObject.1'
+ProgID = s 'SimpleObject.SimpleCOMObject.1'

 VersionIndependentProgID = s 'SimpleObject.SimpleCOMObject'

 InprocServer32 = s '%MODULE%'

 {

 val ThreadingModel = s 'Apartment'

 }

 'TypeLib' = s '{855DD226-5938-489D-986E-149600FEDD63}'

 'Implemented Categories'

 {

 {7DD95801-9882-11CF-9FA9-00AA006C42C4}

 }

 }

 }

+}

 '''

 NoRemove CLSID ensures the registry key CLSID is never removed.
-COM objects register their ProgIDs and GUIDs below this subkey, so its removal would result
+This is the subkey below which all COM objects use to register their ProgIDs and GUIDs, so

-If the GUID of a component is changed during development or the type library name is changed, then it is important to keep the .rgs content consistent with these changes; otherwise, the registry will be incorrect and object creation can fail. in a serious corruption of the registry.
+If the GUID of a component is changed during development or the type library name is changed, then it is important to keep the .rgs content consistent with these changes; otherwise, the registry will be incorrect and object creation can fail. its removal would result in a serious corruption of the registry.
 InprocServer32 is the standard COM mechanism that relates a component GUID to a DLL file; ATL will insert the correct module name using the %MODULE% variable.
 Other entries under the GUID specify the ProgID, threading model, and type library to use with this component.

 To register a COM coclass into a component category, there are two approaches.
 The recommended approach is illustrated above: place GUIDs for component categories beneath an Implemented Categories key, which in turn is under the GUID of the coclass.
-The second approach is to use ATL macros in an objects header file: BEGIN_CATEGORY_MAP, IMPLEMENTED_CATEGORY, and END_CATEGORY_MAP.
+The second approach is to use ATL macros in an objects header file: BEGIN\CATEGORY\MAP, IMPLEMENTED\CATEGORY, and END\CATEGORY\MAP.
 However, these macros do not correctly remove registry entries as explained in MSDN article Q279459 BUG: Component Category Registry Entries Not Removed in ATL Component.
 A header file is supplied with the GUIDs of all the component categories used by ArcGIS; this is available in \Program Files\ArcGIS\include\CatIDs\ArcCATIDs.h.